The Priestly Blessing

 “We would like to have you stay a few more days, so we can get to know you better and hear Dick speak again.”

-“If we can arrange with the neighbor who is caring for our house and garden to continue awhile longer we can stay until Thursday.”
+“If we can arrange with the neighbor who is caring for our house and garden to continue a couple of days longer we can stay until Thursday.”

 The note in my journal says: “What a blessed trip.
 So many miracles – large and small.
 Thank you, Jesus.
 Thank you!”

-Last night (July 30th, about 11:30 the Holy Spirit clearly showed me WHY the plan did not include a move to Arizona, aside from Backyard Boris (above) whom neither of us really want as a neighbor.
-I’ll tell you all about what He said in another post.
+Last night (July 30th, about 11:30 the Holy Spirit clearly showed me WHY the plan did not include a move to Arizona, aside from Backyard Boris (above) whom neither of us really wanted as a neighbor.
+I’ll tell you all about what the Holy Spirit told us in another post.